 Price: Free / $3.49

 Compass by PixelProse SARL is one of the few free compass apps with no advertising in its free version.
 The app uses GPS for its best accuracy readings.
 Some other features include install-on-SD support, altitude readings, a compass specifically for Qilba, sunrise and sunset times, and reasonably decent accuracy after calibration.
 Like most, it’s sensitive to magnetic cases and its calibration is a bit weaker than most.
-You really do need GPS to get best results with this one.
+You really do need GPS to get the best results with this one.
 Otherwise, it’s not a bad free option.